XanaduAI/strawberryfields/doc/introduction/introduction.rst

 optimization <graphs-intro>`, :ref:`machine learning <ml-intro>` and :ref:`chemistry calculations
 <chemistry-intro>`.

 A GBS device can be programmed to embed any symmetric matrix.
-Read this section for further details on GBS without needing to dive deeper into quantum computing!
+Read more for further details on GBS without needing to dive deeper into quantum computing!

 .. raw:: html